CompuTec/computec-docs/docs/processforce/administrator-guide/installation/first-installation/extension.md

 ## Installation Guide

-On this page, you can find a step-by-step guide on how to install the ProcessForce Extension.
+The ProcessForce Extension is a powerful tool that enhances the functionality of SAP Business One.
+This guide provides a step-by-step approach to installing the ProcessForce Extension efficiently.
+Ensure that you meet all system requirements before proceeding with the installation.

 ---

 :::note
-    If you only need to upgrade ProcessForce, please check the [**ProcessForce Upgrade Guide**](../upgrade).
+    If you only need to upgrade ProcessForce, please check the [**ProcessForce Upgrade Guide**](../upgrade) here.
 :::

 :::caution